 The Sesh is the brainchild of Mark Page aka Mak, who in 2001 wanted to provide a platform for local musicians at The Linnet & Lark every Tuesday night.
 With humble beginnings, the Sesh quickly established itself as a community event that Hull could be proud of.

-Thirteen years later and the regular Tuesday Sesh has become legendary within the city, catering for emerging bands from across the UK along with the hundreds of talented local acts.
-The Sesh (located at its new home ‘The Polar Bear’) still maintains itself as a free entry event.
+Sixteen years later and the regular Tuesday Sesh has become legendary within the city, catering for emerging bands from across the UK along with the hundreds of talented local acts.
+The Sesh (located at its current home ‘The Polar Bear’) still maintains itself as a free entry event.

 The night brings together local creatives, from photographers, writers and local podcast shows, to help promote the bands.
 Fatherson, Plague Vendor and Skaters are just a few names to have graced the stage in the last twelve months alongside over a 1000 performances during it’s history.

-The Sesh’s success within the community is now celebrated every year by The Humber Street Sesh, a festival on Hull’s iconic Marina which every year hosts 180 acts performing to over 40,000 people as well as highlighting work by local artists, comedians and photographers.
-The emphasis on local people is further apparent with local food stalls working alongside the permanent business’s that exist on Humber Street.
+The Sesh’s success within the community is now celebrated every year by The Humber Street Sesh, a festival on Hull’s iconic Marina which every year hosts 200 acts performing to over 40,000 people as well as highlighting work by local artists.
 It’s a Festival for the People by the People.